Local Government 1898-1922

 Local government had used opportunities to bring in-house expenditure on roads instead of contracting outward.
 This afforded opportunities for patronage.

-In many respect the political structures were make believe and flimsy.
-Much of the population adoption neutrality pending the outcome of hostilities.
 The collection of rates was a source of conflict.
-There was general resistance to paying rates, at the best of times.
-Many groups vehemently opposed collection of rates whether those loyal to the Dail or the Local Government Board.
+There was general resistance to paying rates at the best of times.
+Many groups vehemently opposed the collection of rates, whether those loyal to the Dail or the Local Government Board.

 The Dail government established its Department of Local Government under William T Cosgrave.
 He had served as a council member of Dublin Corporation.

 The County Councils and most Borough Councils in the 26 counties of Southern Ireland recognised the Dail Department of Local Government as early as 1920.
-Northern Councils retained allegiants to the Local Government Board and ultimately to the newly established Northern Ireland Parliament in 1921.
+Northern Councils retained allegiance to the Local Government Board and ultimately to the newly established Northern Ireland Parliament in 1921.

-The Dail sought to maintain its local government system, through a secret postal system through which letters were sent to the double address and rerouted to Dail ministers or transported by carrier from a dummy address.
+The Dail sought to maintain its local government system through a secret postal system through which letters were sent to the double address and rerouted to Dail ministers or transported by carrier from a dummy address.

+Many members of the public maintained studied neutrality pending the outcome of hostilities.
 There was a general resistance in some quarters to payment of rate.
-In some quarters, in other Dail courts and volunteers enforced payment of right.
-In other court, the places they opposed it.
+In some quarters, in other Dail courts and volunteers enforced payment.
+In other places, they opposed it.
+Many sections of the IRA were involved in anti-rate agitation.